 Across the street, Liberty Rock Books offers a wide range of rare books spanning three hundred years of history.
 The store, which also has an art gallery, hosts numerous events throughout the year, including lectures and jazz concerts.

 Right next door, Barbara Balliet, a cultural historian, and her partner poet Cheryl Clarke, own and operate Blenheim Hill Bookstore since 2009.
 They carry history books, poetry, women’s studies, nature and gardening, cookbooks, children’s books, and other illustrated books.

 Don Dales continues to operate Mysteries & More, and as its name states, the bookstore specializes in mystery and science fiction titles.
 Located in a classic Greek Revival building erected in the 1830s, and recently restored, the store transposes its visitors into another era: an original Loring & Blake Palace organ, made in the late 1800s, a reproduction of a harpsichord, and a typewriter from the 1950s add to the mystic.
 This house was once owned by A. Lindsey O’Connor.

 On May 7 this year yet another bookstore opened its doors in Hobart: Creative Corner Books.
 Owned and operated by Kathy Duyer, a lawyer, and her husband, George, Creative Corner specializes in cookbooks, craft books, gardening, and do-it-yourself books.
 The store will also be hosting workshops and other community events.
 At Creative Corner you won’t just buy books – say on weaving, you’ll also learn how to weave from master artisans.

 Memorial Day weekend is a busy weekend in Hobart.
-All six bookstores will be offering major discounts.
+All five bookstores will be offering major discounts.
 Art shows will be hosted at MURAL Art Gallery and Liberty Rock.
 And a new restaurant just opened in town.
 In July an English pub is scheduled to open.